BetimBalamur/BetimBalamur-Deep-Learning/README.md

 RAD - index of accessibility to radial highways
 TAX - full-value property-tax rate per $10,000
 PTRATIO - pupil-teacher ratio by town
-B - 1000(Bk - 0.63)^2 where Bk is the proportion of blacks by town
+N - 1000(Na - 0.63)^2 where Na is the proportion of Non-Americans by town
 LSTAT - % lower status of the population
 MEDV - Median value of owner-occupied homes in $1000's